Content Warning: Sexual Assault, Police Violence

 We have been sending these emails about ways to support a Just Recovery to COVID with the goal of connecting you to important work that other communities and organizations are doing to help those most impacted--as the links between the suffering now with the pandemic and the climate impacts are deeply entwined.

-This week, we’d like to turn your attention to Asian American communities impacted by COVID-19, share resources for survivors of sexual violence, and share tools for undoing racism--all needed resources to move towards a clean and just future for all.
+This week, we’d like to turn your attention to the striking farmworkers, share resources for survivors of sexual violence and share tools for undoing racism--all needed resources to move towards a clean and just future for all.

-While we work for climate resiliency, we also need to help all recover from this pandemic, we need to give our frontline workers and most vulnerable communities all the support they need and support the movement for racial justice.
+While we work for climate resiliency, we also need to help all people recover from this pandemic, we need to give our frontline workers and most vulnerable communities all the support they need and contribute to the movement for racial justice.

 Find your local advocacy program: